iarobinson/image-hawk/README.md

 ImageHawk helps photographers to sell photography.

-The idea was born while surfing in Pavones where surf photographers take great shots but struggle to sell them to the surfers.
+The idea was born while surfing in Costa Rica where surf photographers take great shots but struggle to sell them to the surfers.

 # Tech